openhab/openhab-addons/bundles/org.openhab.binding.modbus.sunspec/README.md

  - The preferred way to parse the raw data is to write a parser for you model block type.
 Your class should implement the `SunspecParser` class and it is preferred to extend the `AbstractBaseParser` class.
 This base class has methods to accurately extract fields from the register array.

- - The parser should only retrieve the data from the register array and return them in a block descriptor class that extends the `AbstractSunSpecMessageBlock`.
+ - The parser should only retrieve the data from the register array and return them in a block descriptor class.
 Scaling and other higher level transformation should be done by the handler itself.

  - To include your block type in auto discovery you have to add its id to the `SUPPORTED_THING_TYPES_UIDS` map in `SunSpecConstants`.
 This is enough for our discovery process to include your thing type in the results.

 If you have questions or need help don't hesitate to contact us.